ca-plants/ca-plant-list/data/text/Sidalcea-diploscypha.md

-Annual.
 Stipules on upper stem having two or more linear lobes.